ForJessicaSake/Ecommerce-Fasco-Grocery-Store/README.md

 # Ecommerce: Fasco Grocery Store

 ## About
 An ecommerce grocery store built with Zusatand state management library on React.
-It is a small online store that allows you to order groceries easily on the website.

 ## Technologies
 - React.js